-- electric and LP gas).
-Set the valves to DRY CAMPING setting.
-Turn the pump ON and sanitized water will flow into the water lines from the tank when a fixture is opened. - 9.
-Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
-Include outside shower faucets (if so equipped).
-Close hot water faucets.
-Repeat process with the cold water faucets.

-- 10. Turn OFF the water pump. - 11.
+- 13. Open all hot water faucets one by one until water begins to flow continuously and a chlorine smell is noticeable.
+Include the shower faucet. - 14.
+Close the hot water faucets and repeat opening all cold water faucets one by one until you smell chlorine.
+Include shower faucet and toilet. - 15.
+Turn OFF the water pump. - 16.
 Let the solution remain in the tank and lines for at least four hours when disinfecting with 50-PPM residual chlorine.
-If a shorter time is desired, a 100-PPM chlorine concentration should used for at least one hour
+If a shorter time is desired, a 100-PPM chlorine concentration should be permitted to sit in the system for at least one hour.